Disease Guide ·Heartworm ·2026

 Heartworm in Dogs - symptoms, vet costs & insurance

-Heartworm treatment costs $1,000-$3,000 — but prevention costs only $50-$200 per year.
-Heartworm disease is caused by parasitic worms that live in the heart and lungs, transmitted through mosquito bites.
+Heartworm treatment costs $1,000-$3,000 - but prevention costs only $50-$200 per year.
+Parasitic worms transmitted through mosquito bites lodge in the heart and lungs.
 Left untreated, it's fatal.
-Treatment involves a series of painful injections and months of strict rest.
-Prevention is simple, cheap, and far safer than the cure.
+Treatment requires melarsomine injections and months of strict rest.
+Prevention is simple, cheap, and far safer.

 Heartworm - vet costs and insurance